-The Asbestos Abatement Team consists of an in-house crew trained and certified by the New York State Department of Labor to perform removal of asbestos containing materials on the SUNY Fredonia campus.
-The crew consists of 3 members and one coordinator.
+The Asbestos Abatement Team consists of an in-house crew trained and certified by the New York State Department of Labor to perform removal of asbestos containing materials on the Fredonia campus.
 Training certifications and physicals are kept updated while the crew continually identifies and abates asbestos located within the campus buildings.
 OSHA's respiratory protection rule is now the standard for all industries and includes requirements, such as annual fit testing, medical evaluation requirements, and some training and record keeping provisions.
 All asbestos abatement work performed on campus is completed following the guidelines set forth by regulations 29 CFR 1910.1001, and title 12 of NYCRR Part 56, commonly referred to as Code Rule 56.
 Code Rule 56 requires licensing of contractors, certification of all persons working on asbestos projects, filing of notifications of large asbestos projects and pre-demolition surveys of buildings to identify any asbestos which may be present to ensure proper abatement of asbestos materials.
 The Environmental Protection Agency (EPA) and national databases established under the federal National Emission Standards for Hazardous Air Pollutants (NESHAP) and NARS/ACTS also oversee asbestos operations.

 Asbestos exists in many materials on the campus and around the world.
 Asbestos is a strong, durable material able to withstand extreme temperatures and abuse.
 Some of the common materials that contain asbestos include floor and ceiling tile, wall and ceiling plaster, caulking, window glazing, flooring mastic, roof materials, siding, boiler linings and pipe insulation.
 There are three categories of asbestos: surfacing materials, thermal system insulation (TSI) and miscellaneous building materials.